How to Pack Your House Items Efficiently?

 - Other clothes you have on hangers but which won’t suffer from a few wrinkles can be packed in large plastic bags -- bag about 10 - 12 items as they are still on the hangers and wrap the bag with tape to make a package, leaving the hangers out of the bag.

 - Clothes from drawers that are already folded can be packed into medium-sized boxes.
 Label appropriately and make sure the boxes aren't too heavy to move.

 - Separate the shoes into categories, like sandals, boots, trainers, high-heels, etc. Sell or donate the ones you no longer wear.

 - Pack only clean and dry shoes.
 Fill them with crumpled paper to keep their shape.

-- It’s best to place them in their original boxes before packing into a medium-sized moving boxes.
+- It’s best to place them in their original boxes before packing them into medium-sized moving boxes.
 If you don’t have the original boxes, use a sheet of packing paper, place one pair on one of the ends of the sheet and roll it until the shoe is completely wrapped in packing paper, then add the second shoe and continue wrapping until you have made a bundle of the pair.
 Wrap each boot separately in the paper.

 - Fill the box with the heaviest shoes at the bottom.
 Don’t put anything heavy on top of the shoes.
 If you need more specific information about shoes packing, check our complete guide on how to pack shoes when moving.

 How to Pack Jewellery?

 Jewellery should be packed in a secured box, and transported together with other valuables in a box you can take with you during the move and carry with you.
 Moving companies transport valuables only with enough insurance.
-Or check out some out-of-the-box ideas on how to pack your jewelry here.
+Or check out some out-of-the-box ideas on how to pack your jewellery here.

 Pack linens, sheets and pillows in clear plastic bags, so you can easily tell which bag belongs in which room during the unpacking.
 Seal the bags and use them to fill spaces in the moving van.

 How to Pack the Beds?